jasonsgunz/self-hosting-bot-discord/README.md

 -- Python set to default for running .py files

--- in the python terminal (without any code used in it), paste `pip install discord.py colorama` for the code to work flawlessly

 # NOTE

 -- Without these steps, u wont get it work so proceed when done.